-- 7. As you find debris on the beach, record each piece in the app within the appropriate category.
-Change the number of pieces of a specific item by tapping the + or buttons, then tap Log to add it to your submission queue.
-Photos are optional but welcome if you have the time! - 8.
-Note that there is a Fragments category to log tiny pieces of plastic, foam and glass, and there is also an Other category to type in interesting or unusual items you find. - 9.
+- 7. As you find debris on the beach, record each piece in the app by tapping on "add". - 8.
+Note that there is a "fragments" category to log tiny pieces of plastic, foam and glass, and there is also an "other" category to type in interesting or unusual items you find. - 9.
 When your cleanup is complete, be sure to go back to the Information section to fill in the Total # of Bags of Trash and the Total Lbs. of Trash (estimated).